GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - The unit is a single-unit residential complex or a residential unit held in co-ownership.

-- You purchased the unit and the land at the same time, from the same builder, under a single sales contract.
+- You purchased the unit and the land at the same time, from the same builder, under a single sale agreement.

-- You paid GST and QST on the purchase.
+- You or a co-owner paid GST and QST on the purchase of the residential complex.

-- The construction or renovation work was at least 90% completed when ownership of the unit was transferred to you.
+- The construction or renovation work was at least 90% completed when ownership of the unit was transferred to you or a co-owner.

-- When the work was completed, you or a relation was the first occupant of the unit.
+- When the work was completed, you, a relation, a co-owner or their relation was the first occupant of the unit.

-- The unit is your primary place of residence (or that of a relation).
+- The unit is your primary place of residence or that of a relation, or the primary place of residence of a co-owner or their relation.

 - The purchase price of the unit and the land was under $450,000 for GST purposes and under $300,000 for QST purposes.